German automakers shift focus to high-end electric cars

 Because the batteries, cabling and cooling systems for electric cars cost more than a conventional combustion engine, electric vehicles have struggled to gain widespread acceptance among price-sensitive customers, particularly if the same model is available cheaper with a more conventional powertrain.

-A premium price-tag enables the carmaker to install a larger battery which would be uneconomical in a cheap car, giving the vehicle a range of more than 400 kilometers on a single charge.
-In smaller electric cars, the operating range is limited to around 100 kilometers until costs come down.
+A premium price-tag enables the carmaker to install a larger battery which would be uneconomical in a cheap car, giving the vehicle a range of more than 400 kilometres on a single charge.
+In smaller electric cars, the operating range is limited to around 100 kilometres until costs come down.

 “As proven by Tesla, there can be a market at the other side of the range as well.
 If that is a possibility, we are investigating," Zetsche said, hinting the company's luxury Mercedes brand may be working on an electric limousine.